 Dynamic Group-Level IRT Models

-dgirt: An R package for estimating dynamic group-level item response theory (DGIRT) models.
+dgo: An R package for estimating dynamic group-level IRT models and other methods for estimating dynamic group-level opinion.
 Developed in collaboration with James Dunham and Chris Warshaw.
 For related work see Caughey & Warshaw (2015), "Dynamic Estimation of Latent Opinion Using a Hierarchical Group-Level IRT Model".

 NPC: An R package for performing nonparametric combination of multiple dependent hypothesis tests (Pesarin and Salmaso 2010).
 Developed for my paper with Allan Dafoe and Jason Seawright, “Global Tests of Complex Hypotheses: A Nonparametric Framework for Testing Elaborate Theories.”